spgreen/eduroam-freeradius-docker/README.md

 ####Pre-Requisites:

-    A machine running docker:
+    A machine running Docker:
 		a.
 Public address for production environment or,
 		b.
 Private address of an internal testing cluster.

 ####Pre-Build Check:

-    Edit files in the following directory if you want to add extra features to your FreeRADIUS eduroam IdP Server:
+    Edit files in the following directory during Step 4 to add extra features to your FreeRADIUS eduroam IdP Server:

 		files/etc/raddb/